-An improved Jackmani!
+An improved Jackmanii!
 Extravagant blooms are larger & richer in color.

-A Proven Winner selection and Award Winning Plant has amazing LARGE 3-5" purple blooms that is striking in any landscape.
-Once more it blooms on both old and new wood - so there is no wrong way or time to prune this hardy vine.
+This award winning Proven Winner selection has amazing large 3-5" purple blooms that bring color and beauty anywhere you plant it.
+This easy-care, disease resistant clematis blooms on both old and new wood - so there is no wrong way or time to prune this hardy vine.

-This hard climbing vine grows grows 6-8 feet tall and 3-4 feet.
-Elegant and charming weaving thru Hydrangeas and other shrubs in your garden!
+Climbs to 6-8 feet tall and 3-4 feet.
+Elegant and charming weaving thru hydrangeas, roses, evegreens, and other shrubs in your garden!
 Use on lamp posts, mailboxes, trellises, fence and containers!

 How To Grow Clematis